This program is a simulation of a day's traffic flow through a polling place. It is based on simple queueing theory

 and data from research projects regarding polling places and elections.
 Each time you run the simulation, voters arrive

 randomly within a pattern based on data collected at polling places.
-There is a randomness involved, just as in reality.
+There is randomness involved, just as in reality.

 But as you will see, the randomness approximates the typical daily flow found at polling places, which should give you